powerBIspecialist/MySQL-HR-system-management/README.md

 - Trigger and stored procedure implementation for automation
 - Performance analysis and query optimization techniques
 - Documentation of database relationships and structure

+-  Performance & Indexing

+- Implementation of database indexes to optimize query execution
+- Improvement of search and join operations using indexed columns
+- Performance analysis using query execution plans
+- Comparison of query performance before and after indexing